ebeneliason/easy-pattern/README.md

 Returns the total effective loop duration of the pattern in the Y axis in seconds, taking into account its speed and reversal as well as any background pattern.

+> [!NOTE]
+> These functions ignore the length of any sequences set on the pattern or background pattern using an `imagetable`.
+> They only reflect the total duration of easing animations in each axis or overall.

 ## Examples